yash22091/modsecurity-nginx-docker/README.md

 This project packages **ModSecurity v3**, **OWASP Core Rule Set (CRS)**, and **NGINX** into a lightweight, secure, and flexible **containerized Web Application Firewall** (WAF).
 It supports both **standalone deployment** and **reverse proxy mode** in front of backend apps like **Node.js**, **Django**, **Flask**, or **Apache** servers.

-## 📁 Project Structure

 # 🔐 How to Build a Containerized Open Source WAF with ModSecurity + NGINX

-## 🙸 Introduction: Why a WAF is Critical in the Modern Web
+## Introduction: Why a WAF is Critical in the Modern Web

 Every modern web application is exposed to risks like SQL injection, cross-site scripting (XSS), automated scanners, and more.
 While frameworks offer built-in defenses, these are often not enough, especially when your app is public-facing.